RoseauTechnologies/Roseau_Load_Flow/doc/models/Line/SimplifiedLine.md

 # | ('line', 'b') |                    11.3722 |                 74.7366 |
 # | ('line', 'c') |                     0      |                  0      |
 # | ('line', 'n') |                    20.628  |                -11.5242 |

+# The two currents are equal in magnitude and opposite in phase, as expected

 # The losses of the line can also be accessed.
 One can remark that there are no shunt losses
 en.res_lines_losses